jaliss/securesocial/docs/src/manual/source/guide/user-service.md

 ---
 # UserService

 SecureSocial relies on an implementation of `UserService` to save/find users.
-Using this delegation model you are not forced to use a particular model object but rather provide a service that translates back and forth between your models and SecureSocial.
+Using this delegation model you are not forced to use a particular model object but rather provide a service that translates back and forth between your models and what SecureSocial understans.

+Besides users, this service is also in charge of persisting the tokens that are used in signup and reset password requests.
+Some of these methods are only required if you are going to use the `UsernamePasswordProvider`.
+If you do not plan to use it just provide an empty implementation for them.
+Check the documentation in the source code to know which ones are optional.

 For Scala you need to extend the `UserServicePlugin`.
 For example: